cecilym/leapcha/README.md

 * Add a few HTML lines to your form to init Leapcha.
 * The user draws the shape in the air and if it validates, the plugin inserts the form's `action` into the `<form>` tag.
 At this point the user is able to submit the form.

+## Example
+[Here's an example](http://johnbarbagallo.com/leapcha/) of Leapcha in action.
+Be sure to connect your Leap Motion device!

 ## How To Use

 _NOTE: Below are steps that will get the index.html example working properly.
 You might need to tweak the process according to your current build configuration._